nystudio107/seomatic/README.md

 * **Instagram Handle** - Your Instagram handle
 * **Pinterest Handle** - Your Pinterest page handle (the part after `https://www.pinterest.com/`)

 You must have a **Twitter Handle** for SEOmatic to generate Twitter Card tags for you.
-Similarly, you must have a **Facebook Profile ID** for SEOmatic to generate Facebook Open Graph tags for you.
+Similarly, you should have a **Facebook Profile ID** for the Facebook Open Graph tags, but it's not required.

 You can use any Craft `environmentVariables` in these fields in addition to static text, e.g.: